 Have economic and social effects on local communities changed?

-This indicator measures changes in vessel activity, which can affect the economic and social life of communities.
+This indicator shows changes in vessel activity, which can affect the economic and social life of communities.

 Data Gaps and Limitations